usco/thumbnail-render-server/README.md

 - server to generate static images from a given 3d model

-> Note: currently you need to have an opengl capable (but headless) server to be able to generate the images (uses xvfb-run under the hood)
+> Note: currently you need to have an opengl capable (but it can be headless) machine to be able to generate the images (uses xvfb-run under the hood)

 ## Installation